thorn-lab/coronavirus_structural_task_force/README.md

 You can find the structures in a folder named like this: `pdb/3c_like_proteinase/SARS-CoV-2/5re5`<br>
 Following the scheme: `pdb/protein name/virus name/pdbid`<br><br>

+We do not host Cryo-EM maps, as they are too large.
+Please download these maps from EMDB@EMBL_EBI: https://www.ebi.ac.uk/pdbe/emdb/<br>

 In each `pdbid/` directory, there may one or several of the following subfolders:<br>

 `validation/`<br>